 The HR team is ultimately responsible for overseeing performance reviews.
 However, in order for the process to be successful, managers must be aligned on the implementation.
 This requires HR and managers to work hand-in-hand.
 What does this look like in practice?

 First, HR should explain exactly how performance reviews work, provide guidance on how to give direct feedback – especially since 37% of leaders report being uncomfortable with giving direct feedback about their employee’s performance.
-The team can also share tips or resources to improve the performance review process.
 Inversely, managers can give HR insight into performance reviews, where they’re working well, and where they could use improvements.
-This mutually beneficial partnership ultimately helps a company create a performance review process that’s engaging, effective, and genuinely useful to employees.

 3. The employee experience

-Designing a powerful and consistent employee experience can have a significant impact on many aspects of an organization such as engagement, retention, recruiting, and even the bottom line.
-However, creating this type of unified employee experience is a huge team effort that requires the buy-in of HR, managers, and team members involved in any aspect of the employee experience.
+Designing a consistent employee experience can have a significant impact on many aspects of an organization such as engagement, retention, recruiting, and even the bottom line.
+However, creating this type of unified employee experience is a huge team effort that requires the buy-in of HR, managers, and team members.

 Let’s look at onboarding as an example: onboarding is a key part of the employee experience and when done right, it has been shown to improve new hire retention rates by 82%, and productivity by 70%.
-A unified onboarding team will make a huge difference in being able to deliver the experience you want.
-At Culture Amp, many people are involved in onboarding a new Camper, from managers to people operations members to onboarding coordinators and beyond.
+At Culture Amp, many people are involved in onboarding a new Camper, from managers to people operations members to designated onboarding coordinators.
 Getting everyone aligned with the process and sharing the responsibility has helped our teams create a more engaging and scalable onboarding process.

 4. Goal setting

 Goal setting and goal alignment are critical to organizational success.
 A recent study found that companies that more closely align goals across their organization enjoy much higher levels of financial success.
-Another study found that setting goals leads to a typical increase in employee productivity that equates to $9,200 for people with an average salary of $50,000.
+Another study found that setting goals leads to a boost in employee productivity that can be fiscally measured: it results in a $9,200 increase for people with an average salary of $50,000.

 Given that HR teams and managers have shared goals, it’s essential that they work together to make sure those goals are aligned.
 HR can help managers set SMARTER goals by providing more clarity and context.
 For instance, if a manager is trying to establish team goals around retention, HR has access to existing data and benchmarks that would help ensure the goals are realistic and attainable.
 Similarly, managers can make sure the goals they set are contributing to broader HR and people operations objectives.